ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter34.md

 <br />

-While tossing up some peanuts one by one, which landed into his mouth, and having a smile on in his face, Wèi WúXiàn said, “So, in other words, it was you who spread those nonsense rumours about me.”
+While tossing up some peanuts one by one, which landed into his mouth, and having a smile on his face, Wèi WúXiàn said, “So, in other words, it was you who spread those nonsense rumours about me.”

 Jīn Líng’s face turned red with embarrassment.

 This was the first time he earnestly admitted his mistake towards Wèi WúXiàn and was remorseful for what he had done.

-However, Jīn Líng didn’t expect Wèi WúXiàn to have an easygoing attitude on the matter; he reacted as if the rumours were not about him.
+However, Jīn Líng didn’t expect Wèi WúXiàn to have such an easygoing attitude about the matter; his reaction was as if those rumours were not about him.

 “I didn’t mean it,” said Jīn Líng.

 “I know that already,” kindly said Wèi WúXiàn.

-For fun, Jīn Líng made up stories about Yílíng Lǎozǔ, and most of them were easy to see that they were fake.
-So, Jīn Líng was certain that none would take them seriously.
+For fun, Jīn Líng made up stories about Yílíng Lǎozǔ.
+Most of the stories were easy to see that they were fake.
+So, Jīn Líng was certain that no one would take them seriously.

 One of his made-up stories was saying that Yílíng Lǎozǔ used his demonic power to transform his body and give birth to HánGuāng-Jūn’s son.